Md-Soliman-Ali/Mocha-Chai/README.md

 # Mocha-Chai Framework

-- Mocha is a feature-rich JavaScript test framework for node.j
+- Mocha is a feature-rich JavaScript test framework for node.js
 - Chai is a BDD (Behavior-driven development) / TDD (Test-driven development) Assertion library for node.js

 Some VS Code User Shortcut